Juliet-Simpson/Find-A-Bible-Quote/README.md

  * A user no longer wants to use the app and wishes to delete the quotes they have added.
+    * User's quotes can be delted from My Quotes page using the trash icon button next to the quote which raises the confirm delete modal.

 ![User Story 14.1](static/assets/images/readme/userstories/us16.png "User Story 14 Screen shot 1")

 ![User Story 14.2](static/assets/images/readme/userstories/us16a.png "User Story 14 Screen shot 2")

 * Admin needs a page where they can monitor all site activity and delete false quotes, correct errors in quotes where possible and monitor comments for breaches of site standards, with the functionality to delete comments if necessary.
+    * All quotes with all comments are shown on the admin page to which only a user logged in as admin has access.
+Here there are icon buttons to edit or delete quotes and delete comments.

  ![User Story 15](static/assets/images/readme/userstories/us15.png "User Story 15 Screen shot")